thorvg/thorvg/README.md

 [Back to contents](#contents)
 <br />
 <br />
-## APIs
+## Documentation
-The ThorVG API documentation can be accessed at [thorvg.org/apis](https://www.thorvg.org/apis), and is also available in the [C++ API](https://github.com/thorvg/thorvg/blob/main/inc/thorvg.h), [C API](https://github.com/thorvg/thorvg/blob/main/src/bindings/capi/thorvg_capi.h) within this repository.
+The ThorVG API documentation is available at [thorvg.org/apis](https://www.thorvg.org/apis), and can also be found directly in this repository via the [C++ API](https://github.com/thorvg/thorvg/blob/main/inc/thorvg.h) and [C API](https://github.com/thorvg/thorvg/blob/main/src/bindings/capi/thorvg_capi.h).

+For comprehensive and well-structured technical information, please visit the [DeepWiki](https://deepwiki.com/thorvg/thorvg), which offers in-depth guidance on ThorVG's architecture, features, and usage.

 [Back to contents](#contents)
 <br />